privacybydesign/irma-documentation/yivi-docs/blog/2025-09-05-ux-challenges/index.md

 For newer credential formats like SD-JWT Verifiable Credentials and ISO mdoc, the situation is less straightforward.

 #### SD-JWT and ISO mdoc: structure vs presentation
 SD-JWT VCs are technically very flexible, since each disclosure can be selective and minimal.
 From a UX perspective, however, the wallet has little guidance on how to present each claim.
 Without schema-level hints, an attribute may appear as plain text, even if it would be more meaningful as a date, an image (such as a passport photo), or a simple yes/no switch.

-There is also no standard mechanism for multi-lingual labels or hints, making it difficult for wallets to provide localized experiences.
-Finally, the format lacks the concept of a credential description page prior to issuance, leaving users without a clear preview of what they are about to store.
+There is work in the SD-JWT VC spec on display metadata, which could provide wallets with presentation hints similar to Yivi’s trust schema.
+However, this is not widely implemented yet—in practice, most deployments (including ours) still rely on schemas to drive UX.
+Another relevant source of metadata is the OpenID4VCI metadata published in the issuer’s `.well-known` endpoint (e.g. `/.well-known/jwt-vc-issuer`), which can inform wallets about issuance details and supported credential types.

+A further challenge with SD-JWT is that any embedded images or larger data elements (such as logos, icons, or photos) are repeated for every credential instance.
+In batch issuance scenarios, this multiplies both the storage footprint and the request size, which can quickly become inefficient.

 ISO mdoc takes a different approach, offering more structure with a well-defined set of namespaces and data element types.
-Each element includes typing information (such as date, boolean, or portrait), which gives wallets stronger guidance for rendering.
+Each element includes typing information (such as `date`, `boolean`, or `portrait`), which gives wallets stronger guidance for rendering.
 Yet the format only has limited support for multi-linguality: ISO defines fixed data elements but does not provide rich, multi-language labels or explanatory hints as Yivi does.
 Moreover, issuance flows are tightly coupled to the relying party’s process, leaving no standardized way for a wallet to present a user-friendly preview before issuance.

 #### Comparing UX capabilities
 By contrast, the Yivi trust schema goes well beyond simple structure.
 It enriches attributes with labels, hints, icons, and multi-language support, ensuring they are always presented in the user’s preferred language.
 Yivi also includes a credential description page before issuance, so users can see what will be added to their wallet with clear explanations and consent.
 On top of that, it offers a credential store: a curated list of credentials that users can initiate issuance for directly from the wallet, rather than only reacting to a service request.

-In short, SD-JWT provides maximum protocol flexibility but no UX guidance, ISO mdoc offers strong typing but weak user-facing context, while Yivi’s trust schema delivers a full-stack UX solution—covering structure, presentation, language, issuance previews, and proactive credential discovery.
+In short, SD-JWT provides maximum protocol flexibility but limited UX guidance (with emerging but underused metadata extensions), ISO mdoc offers strong typing but weak user-facing context, while Yivi’s trust schema delivers a full-stack UX solution—covering structure, presentation, language, issuance previews, and proactive credential discovery.

 ### The deeper issue: missing guided flows

 A second, more profound issue emerges when a service requests a credential that is **not part of any defined schema**.
 In such cases: